 Simply put, we come to know our purpose by pressing into the One who gave it to us.
 Ask God to show you.
 The answer may not come right away, and it may not come how you think.
 But God is glorified in the use of our gifts, so if we ask, He will reveal.
 Invite those who know you well to speak into this area as well.
 It’s likely they see things in you that you may not.

 Notice the things that come naturally to you, the things you enjoy.
 While talking to another friend about this same issue, the idea of keeping a “joy journal” came to me—whenever you experience that one of those “Yes, I love this!” moments, write it down.
 After some time, observe what you’ve written to see if there are any themes.
 Don’t be afraid to try things out, even if you’re not 100% sure it’s your God-given gift.
 We tend to learn through practice, not theory—so the best way to know is to give it a shot.
 To get you started, here is the Spiritual Gifts Assessment my friend took (I did too, and found it totally helpful).

 All of our gifts look different, and all of our gifts are needed—we don’t get the full picture of what God intended without everyone living out who they were created to be.
 Succulents and sunflowers are two very different plant species with different looks and functions.
 But as you'll see below, they have something in common—both are at their most beautiful when they’re reflecting the Light.

 These stunning shots were captured by my talented friend Austin Payne.
-Be sure to follow him on Instagram @adventure_architect for more of his work—photography is definitely one of his God-given gifts.
+Be sure to follow him on Instagram for more of his work!
 Also, if you took the quiz, tell me in the comments what your results were—it’s always SO fun to hear!
 I’ll share my top five if you share yours. 😉